Ora Washington: Basketball

 She played basketball first in 1930 with the Germantown Hornets, and their 22–1 record earned her the national female title.
 The Hornets were originally sponsored by the same Germantown YWCA that introduced Washington to tennis.
 As the team gained popularity, they separated from the YWCA and became fully professional.
 The following year, Washington led the Hornets to 33 consecutive victories.
 On April 9, 1931, the Hornets won the National Girls Basketball Title, beating the Rankin Femmes, a team from near Pittsburgh, in the final.
 Their opponents included African American women's teams, white women's teams and, occasionally, African American men's teams.
 In one game against the male Quicksteppers in January 1932, they stayed close and, on a last second basket by Evelyn Mann, the Hornets emerged victorious.
 Contemporaneous reports describe Washington's outrageous long shots and record scores.

 The Philadelphia Tribune, the oldest Black newspaper in the country, saw an opportunity to argue for civil rights by demonstrating Black sporting excellence and decided to sponsor a basketball team.
 The Philadelphia Tribunes were coached by a prominent local activist called Joe Rainey - whose grandfather, also Joseph Rainey, was the first Black person to serve in the United States House of Representatives.
 Washington played with the Philadelphia Tribune Girls from 1932–1942, she was the team's center, leading scorer, and coach.
 Washington played for the Tribunes in a three-game event against Bennett College in 1934.
 The Tribunes won all three games, the second of which was described by the Chicago Defender as "the greatest exhibition ever staged in North Carolina".
 The Tribune Girls won 11 straight Women's Colored Basketball World's Championships.
 Washington was said to be "the best Colored player in the world."

+In 1932 Otto Briggs brought Ora Washington over to the Philadelphia Tribune Girls which helped the tribunes assert themselves in Black women's basketball.
+Washington was a dominant figure in this organisation, and her impact led to intra-Black debates in regards to the role of women's competitive sport.
+Despite many praising Washington as the "Queen of the Courts," others were uneasy about her playing style, which they found to be too rough and undermined the ideals of femininity which was being promoted at the time.
+During the Tribunes' 1934 series in Greensboro at Bennet College, a 'ladylike' style of play was being supported before the event.
+Despite this the Tribunes and Washington escaped with the victory.
+Washington had mixed reviews about her as an athlete and a player, with some praising her as a dignified champion, and others critiquing her aggression.
+This is a representation of how class, gender and race shaped peoples views on athletes during this time, which was especially prevalent for Ora Washington.